Union County Vocational Technical Schools: Campus newspaper

-UC Juice, Union County Juice, is the monthly newspaper for the UCVTS campus.
+The Campus Chronicle is the monthly newspaper for the UCVTS campus.
 It is based in the Academy for Information Technology building.
 While it is called a newspaper, it more closely resembles a magazine in that it is made using duplex A4 paper stapled with three staples on the right binding.
 The staff use Adobe InDesign as its layout program.

 The original name for UC Juice was TechToday.
 It was changed due to the addition of the Academy for Performing Arts school on campus, rendering the name TechToday unfitting for the campus newspaper.

 History

 TechToday was founded in 2006–2007 school year.
-During its first year it released 3 issues, typically around four pages long.
+During its first year it released three issues, typically around four pages long.
 Each edition consisted of a news section and an arts section (called TechToday Arts).

 At the end of the 2006/2007 school year, management was failing and most of the work was being done by the advisor at the time.
 He appointed two new editors, Phyllis Lee and Taylor Kelly, to take over the next year.

 At the 2007-2008 club fair, TechToday had approximately 150 people sign up to join the club.
 Throughout the year, it had six issues released.
 It went through a layout program change, from Microsoft Publisher to Apple Pages.
 It also went under a layout design change, which was well received across campus.

 At the 2008-2009 club fair, TechToday had 119 people sign up to join the club.
 It is planning on switching from Apple Pages to Adobe InDesign as its layout program.

 On September 16, 2008, TechToday changed its name to UC Juice.
 Because the name 'TechToday' did not fit the addition of the Academy for Performing Arts to the UCVTS campus, the name was decided to be changed.
 The other possible choices were: 'UCVTS Utopian', 'The Ubiquitarian', 'UC Inquirer', 'UCVTS United', and 'UC Juice', and were voted on.
 UC Juice won by a landslide.
 The name UC Juice was originated from the nickname of one of the freshman members, Juice.

-In 2010 the paper changed its name once again, becoming The Campus Inquirer.
-Which it is still named today.
+In 2010, the paper changed its name once again, becoming The Campus Inquirer.
+It was then once again switched to its current name, The Campus Chronicle.

+Board of education

+The district's board of education is composed of five members—the county superintendent of schools and four appointed members—who set policy and oversee the fiscal and educational operation of the district through its administration.
+As a Type I school district, the board's trustees are appointed by the members of the Union County Board of County Commissioners to serve four-year terms of office on a staggered basis, with one seat up for reappointment each year.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.